victordomingos/The-No-Title-Tech-Blog/src/content/articles/2018/2018-07-01_how_i_use_python_to_blog_from_iphone.md

 ## 2. Sync with the cloud, I mean, commit to GitHub
 The source code for this website is hosted as an open source repository on GitHub.
-It’s a good way to share the experience with other, while keeping track of any changes and having them synced between devices on demand.
+It’s a good way to share the experience with others, while keeping track of any changes and having them synced between devices on demand.

 I may start on iPhone and commit the changes to GitHub using Working Copy.
 Then, if I want, I may clone the repo or fetch the changes from iPad or Mac, do some further editing and commit again to GitHub.